groue/GRMustache/guides/runtime/helpers.md

 When the `localize` section is rendered, the context stack contains an item object, an items collection, a cart object, plus any other objects provided to the template.

 In order to have a template-wide `localize` helper, we won't attach it to any specific model.
-Instead, we'll isolate it in a specific class, `MustacheHelper`, and make sure this class is provided to GRMustache when rendering our template.
+Instead, we'll isolate it in a specific class, `TemplateUtils`, and make sure this class is provided to GRMustache when rendering our template.

 Let's first declare our helper class:

-    @interface MustacheHelper: NSObject
+    @interface TemplateUtils: NSObject
     @end

 Since our helper doesn't carry any state, let's declare our `localizeSection:withContext:` selector as a class method: